 In real life, the villagers hold water puppetry performances in the village’s communal temple.
 Long bamboo sticks are used to control the puppets by the artisans standing behind the curtain.

-Thang Long Puppetry Theater is the first place where this traditional folk art to be made on stage with light and music effects before an international audience.
+Thang Long Puppetry Theater is the first place where this traditional folk art to be made on stage with light and musical effects before an international audience.

 With a convenient location, just across Hoan Kiem Lake, watching a water puppetry performance at Thang Long Theater is a must thing to do in Hanoi.

-Dong Xuan Market, the oldest market of Hanoi was built in 1889 by the French administration.
-As time goes by, the market has developed into the largest covered market in Hanoi where you can find anything from clothes, souvenirs, to household good and foods.
+Dong Xuan Market, the oldest market in Hanoi was built in 1889 by the French administration.
+As time goes by, the market has developed into the largest covered market in Hanoi where you can find anything from clothes, and souvenirs, to household goods and foods.

 Originally, Dong Xuan is not a market for tourists but Dong Xuan Night Market is.
-On weekend’s nights (Fri-Sun), a 3-kilometer long line of stalls spreads on the middle of Hang Dao Street.
+On weekend nights (Fri-Sun), a 3-kilometer-long line of stalls spreads in the middle of Hang Dao Street.